switchover-io/js-sdk/README.md

     }
 });

-/* Now you can do a initial fetch, actually it would be also possible for the first onUpdated cycle */ client.fetch( () => {
+/* Now you can do a initial fetch.
+It would be also possible to wait for the first update cycle */ client.fetch( () => {
     //...
 });